cloudflare/cloudflare-docs/content/workers/tutorials/build-a-jamstack-app/index.md

 To configure your Worker:

-- Choose "Hello World" script for the type of application you would like to create.
+- Choose `"Hello World" Worker` for the type of application you would like to create.
-- Answer No to using TypeScript.
+- Answer `No` to using TypeScript.
-- Answer Yes to using Git for version control.
+- Answer `Yes` to using Git for version control.
-- Answer No to deploying your Worker.
+- Answer `No` to deploying your application.

 Inside of your new `todos` Worker project directory, `index.js` represents the entry point to your Cloudflare Workers application.